mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

    Hitec Flash 8 RC transmitter

-The button "Jog Dial Scroll/Enter" will be referenced as "scroller" throughout the section.
+The button "Jog Dial Scroll/Enter" in the picture above will be referenced as "scroller" throughout the section.

-The following steps come from `this video <https://www.youtube.com/watch?v=SzZXjZMq_po>`__.
+Take the UAV and detach all propellors.

-To bind both RC devices, follow these steps :
+To bind both RC devices, follow these steps (which come from `this video <https://www.youtube.com/watch?v=SzZXjZMq_po>`__):

 * Connect the SL port of the Optima SL (horizontal port below) with the DSM/SBUS RC port of the Pixhawk.
-Orientation of the cables is important!
-  If you connect the cables in the opposite order, the Optima SL won’t turn on at all. (from left to
-  right: yellow, red, black).
+The orientation of the cables (from left to right: yellow, red, black) nees to be respected or the Optima SL will not turn on.

 .. figure:: _static/optima_cable_order.jpg
    :width: 800
    :alt: alternate text
    :align: center

-* (Optional but highly recommended) Connect one of the 4 ESCs signal cables to channel 1 of the Optima SL.
+* (Optional) Connect one of the 4 ESCs signal cables to channel 1 of the Optima SL.
 This is not required but can help in order to know if the binding was successful.

-  (Did not do it, should we keep it ?)
+  .. admonition:: todo

+     Bryan: test this as never tried

-* Turn on the Hitec Flash 8 (On/Off switch, see picture...).
+* Turn on the Hitec Flash 8 (On/Off switch, see picture above).

 * Select not ready to transmit.

-* Press and hold both buttons on the right of the Flash 8 (back button and the scroller, see picture...).
+* Press and hold both buttons on the bottom right of the Flash 8 (back button and the scroller).
 A new menu with a ’System.List’ will open.

 * Use the scroller to go to "Spectra" and press OK.